Skip to content

 What is retinyl palmitate?

 Retinyl palmitate is the ester of retinol (vitamin A) and palmitic acid (a common saturated fatty acid).
-In the skin, it is converted into retinol and then to retinoic acid, the form of vitamin A in the prescription acne meds Retin-A and Accutane.
+In the skin, it is converted into retinol and then to retinoic acid, both of which are retinol compounds.
+Retinoic acid is the form of vitamin A in the prescription acne meds Retin-A and Accutane.

 Retinyl palmitate belongs to the class of chemical compounds called retinoids.
 These are some of the most popular treatments for skin conditions like photoageing, wrinkles, acne, and psoriasis.